 This Tzatziki Sauce recipe is probably easier to make than you think, and definitely tastier than what you buy at the supermarket!
 Don't waste your money at the store when homemade always tastes better.

-My friend Katerina, who is from Greece, swears by this simple Easy Tzatziki recipe.
-She introduced us to Toasted Turkish Bread with Feta and Olives recipe, a family favourite now!
-Katerina is my ‘Greek food’ authority, and her Tzatziki is amazing.
+My friend Katerina, who is from Greece, swears by this simple Tzatziki recipe.
+She introduced us to Toasted Turkish Bread with Feta and Olives recipe, a family favorite now!
+Katerina is my 'Greek food' authority, and her Tzatziki is amazing.

-When preparing the grated cucumber, ensure you remove as much liquid as possible to prevent the Tzatziki going soggy.
-In Greece, some people hang the grated cucumber in cheesecloth overnight allowing the juices to drip out.
-I am usually in a hurry and simply use my hands to squeeze out the cucumber juices from the grated pulp.
+Nobody likes a watery sauce.
+Not only does it not look appealing, but tastes different too.
+When preparing the grated cucumber, make sure you remove as much liquid as possible to prevent the Tzatziki going soggy.
+Cucumbers are made of of mostly water, about 96%.
+The liquids won't release right away into your sauce, but if you have any leftovers (or make in advance) it will be watery.
+In Greece they take watery Tzatziki very seriously.
+Some people hang the grated cucumber in cheesecloth overnight allowing the juices to drip out.
+That's dedicated to cucumbers!
+I'm always in a hurry and just use my hands to squeeze out the cucumber juices from the grated pulp.

 With all recipes, your tastebuds should determine your specific tastes.
 Do you like more garlic?
 Then add another clove, it's going to be ok.
 Some people are scared to deviate from recipes.
 My suggestion is to taste, and adjust as required.